gonmf/dakilang/README.md

 > grandparent(A, B) :- parent(A, C), parent(C, B).
 ```

 Clauses are always terminated by a dot `.`.
-If they are declared with a tail, the tail must be evaluated true for the head to also match.
+If they are declared with a tail, the tail must be evaluated true for the head to match.
 Clauses with a tail are called _rules_, while clauses without it are called _facts_.

 In accordance with other logic languages, the `,` character is used to denote logical AND.
 You can also use the character `;` to denote logical OR, but notice these are equivalent: